 As stated earlier, rendering is the process of converting a document into a watermarked PDF.
-As of TechDoc 10, rendering can be performed in normal mode or manual mode.
+Rendering can be performed in normal mode or manual mode.

 In normal mode, rendering is performed using a virtual machine.
 The rendering process supports a rendering virtual machine running under Hyper-V or VMware.
 The rendering virtual machine does not need to be running on the same server as the Document Manager.
 The Document Manager must have network connectivity to the rendering virtual machine and to the virtualization host the rendering virtual machine is running on.